4 recommended OTC drugs

 Magnesium 300-400 mg in the evening — the most effective, especially for nocturnal cramps.
 Well-absorbed forms: bisglycinate, citrate.

-Quinine - traditionally used, but withdrawn in many countries because of side effects; tonic water with quinine in small quantities is safe.
+Quinine — traditionally used, but withdrawn in many countries because of adverse effects; tonic water with quinine in small amounts is safe.

-B-complex, vitamin E - weaker effects, useful preventively.
+B complex, vitamin E — weaker effects, useful for prevention.

-Electrolyte drinks - after exertion or abundant sweating.
+Electrolyte drinks — after exertion or heavy sweating.

-• Passive stretching of the muscle (for calf: pull the toes toward you).
+• Passive stretching of the muscle (for the calf: pull the tip of your foot toward you).

 • Local massage.

-• Apply heat (if chronic/tension-related) or cold (after exertion).
+• Applying heat (if it is chronic/tension-related) or cold (after exertion).

-• Slow walk if it appears at night.
+• Slow walking if it occurs at night.

 Prevention

-Adequate hydration (minimum 1.5-2 l per day), warm-up and stretching before and after exercise, a diet rich in magnesium (nuts, seeds, green vegetables), potassium (bananas, potato), calcium.
+Adequate hydration (at least 1.5-2 L per day), warming up and stretching before and after exertion, a diet rich in magnesium (nuts, seeds, green vegetables), potassium (bananas, potato), calcium.

 Search the pharmacy